theoperatore/BTJava/README.md

 **General Implementation**

-Import the package BSTJava and then instantiate a new BinaryTree<K,T>:
+Import the package BTJava and then instantiate a new BinaryTree<K,T>:

     BinaryTree<Integer, String> tree = new BinaryTree<Integer, String>();